The Impact of Cognitive Behavioral Therapy and Cash Transfers on High-Risk Young Men in Liberia

 Researchers also examined the impact of unconditional cash transfers on the young men’s behaviors and beliefs.
 Shortly after the therapy program ended, another random half of the 999 young men received one-time unconditional cash grants of US$200.
 Thus, one group of the men received cash, a second group received therapy, a third group received both cash and therapy, and a fourth comparison group received nothing.

-To measure both short- and longer-term impacts on participants’ beliefs, behaviors, and economic outcomes, researchers conducted follow-up surveys two and five weeks, and twelve and thirteen months after the cash grants were distributed.
+To measure both short- and longer-term impacts on participants’ beliefs, behaviors, and economic outcomes, researchers conducted follow-up surveys two and five weeks, twelve and thirteen months, and 114 and 115 months (or approximately 10 years) after the cash grants were distributed.
+When they followed up ten years later, researchers collected survey data from 833 (83 percent) of the original respondents, including 93 percent of known survivors (103 participants died in the intervening years).
+Researchers combined survey responses to create indexes of participants’ antisocial behavior, economic performance, and other measures of behaviors and beliefs.
 Since most data were self-reported, they validated the behavior of a subsample with intensive qualitative observation.

-Blattman, Christopher, Julian Jamison, and Margaret Sheridan.
-“Reducing Crime and Violence: Experimental Evidence on Adult Noncognitive Investments in Liberia.”
-SSRN 2594868, October 2016.
+Blattman, Christopher, Julian C. Jamison, and Margaret Sheridan.
+2017.
+"Reducing Crime and Violence: Experimental Evidence from Cognitive Behavioral Therapy in Liberia."
+American Economic Review 107(4): 1165-1206.

 Blattman, Christopher, Sebastian Chaskel, Julian C. Jamison, and Margaret Sheridan.
 “Cognitive behavior therapy reduces crime and violence over 10 years: Experimental evidence.”
 Working paper, August 2022.